The following Scripture App Builder documents can be downloaded as PDF files. You are free to print them for personal use and training workshops.

 1. Installation Instructions –

 For both Windows and Linux: how to download and install each of the three components needed for Scripture App Builder: the Java Development Kit (JDK), the Android Software Development Kit (SDK) and Scripture App Builder itself.
-For Windows, these instructions are also available in HTML.
 To install SAB on a Mac, please see ‘3.
 Installing and Building Apps on a Mac’ below.

 2. Building Apps –